d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 The framework includes a coordinate-space reference clock that ticks at a constant rate, faster than any physical clock.
 All physical clocks tick slower because they are LC excitations whose cycling cost is at least as large as the rest-frame cost, and any motion through the medium adds to it.

 This structure supports a form of presentism.
 The universe exists as a spatial manifold of states at each coordinate-time moment.
-Events that are spatially separated but coordinate-simultaneous are genuinely simultaneous — they co-exist in the same state of the manifold.
-The relativity of simultaneity, in this reading, is not an ontological fact about time but an observational consequence of clock-field offsets induced by motion through the medium.
+Events that are spatially separated yet share the same coordinate-time value are, in this reading, genuinely simultaneous: they belong to the same global state of the manifold.
+The relativity of simultaneity is therefore not taken as an ontological fact about time itself, but as an observational consequence of motion-dependent clock-field offsets within the medium.

 This is a strong claim, and it should not be understated.
 Standard special relativity treats the relativity of simultaneity as a discovery about the nature of time itself — there is no objective "now" that extends across space.
 The block universe follows: past, present, and future all exist equally, and the distinction between them is observer-dependent.
 The present framework denies this.
 It says the distinction between past and future is real, that the global now is a feature of the coordinate-time structure, and that the appearance of relative simultaneity is an artifact of how medium-constituted clocks synchronize.

-The framework does not claim that coordinate time is directly measurable.
-It claims that coordinate time is real and that physical clocks are imperfect (systematically slowed) images of it.
+This is an ontological claim about the framework's underlying time structure, not a claim that coordinate time is directly readable from ordinary physical clocks.
+Physical clocks are medium-constituted processes and therefore systematically slowed images of the deeper coordinate-time ordering.

 #### 5.1.3 Gravity as displacement, not curvature